 It has been weeks since the man who claimed to be Mevlish the Mighty disappeared into the Whorl, leaving no trace, not even a withered corpse.
 Not even a ghost.
 There has been no sign of a new Source, or even the old one re-kindled.
 If anything, talk of ghosts has faded.
 There have been no deaths or reports of strange sightings since.
 Whatever Mevlish had hoped to accomplish, I'm pretty sure he failed.

 I quietly acknowledge the gradual procession of subtle nods, meeting of glances, touches on my shoulder.
 This is my first visit to the Tap since the dragonrider's disappearance.
 Various folk who think I have helped them, cured their minor ailments or those of their livestock, people whose babes I have blessed or who just wanted to know tomorrow's weather (which I have never managed to predict with any accuracy, truth be known).
-Sometimes I have been nothing more than someone they feel they can talk to.
-Yet here they are, almost queuing up, wishing me well in their own little ways.
+Sometimes I have been nothing more than someone they can talk to.
+Yet here they are, queuing up, wishing me well in their own little ways.
 It is almost too much, and I consider standing and leaving, but suddenly Teja is there, pushing people away, filling my tumbler to overflowing.

 "Glad to see you back, old witch," she says, breezy as ever.

-I stare at her pale face, so like my younger self, suddenly unable to speak.
+I stare at her pale face, so like my younger self, and suddenly I am unable to speak.
 I have asked around.
 Nobody knows who her real father is.
 Nobody can remember her mother giving birth to her, only that she came back one day with a grown child daughter.
 They assume there was some scandal, the father a philandering noble or rootless desert trader who tired of his charge.
 Teja herself never talks about her childhood.

 "We've missed you, Seren," she says.